civican/legisinfo/42-1/bills/C-92/bill_text.md

     with any other adult.

   **(2)** When the order of priority set out in subsection (1) is being applied, the possibility of placing the child with or near children who have the same parent as the child, or who are otherwise members of the child's family, must be considered in the determination of whether a placement would be consistent with the best interests of the child.

+  **(2.1)** The placement of a child under subsection (1) must take into account the customs and traditions of Indigenous peoples such as with regards to customary adoption.

   **(3)** In the context of providing child and family services in relation to an Indigenous child, there must be a reassessment, conducted on a ongoing basis, of whether it would be appropriate to place the child with